atropos-cms/atropos-client/README.md

 ## This project is still in development, do not use in production yet.

-This us the user interface for the Atropos Comminity Software.
+This us the user interface for the Atropos Community Software.

 ## Setup